AndyMc3000/lawn-genie-ci-milestone-4/README.md

 The LawnGenie site employs the following features/functionality;

 * Bootstrap Navigation Bar on all pages.
-* Bootstrap 'Hero' Carousel on index.html, and Carousels for sponsor banner adverts on all pages.
+* Bootstrap 'Hero' image with marketing messaging on index.html.
 * Bootstrap Cards on all pages to contain content sections.
 * Bootstrap Responsive Grid system.
-* JavaScript for Bootstrap validation.
-* JavaScript for EmailJS for sending contact form data by email.
-* JQuery code for resetting the contact form following submission.
+* Django Crispy Forms for forms and form validation.
+* Djano Send Mail library for sending emails for order confirmation, registration validation and Newsletters.
-* Python CRUD operations with the MongoDB Atlas database.
+* Python CRUD operations with a Heroku PostgreSQL database.
 * Page Footer on all pages.

 #### Future Features ####
 Unfortunately I ran out of time to implement all of the site features which I had planned to implement at the beginning of the project.

-1. Social Media Sign-up.
+1. Django Social Media Sign-up.
+Required to allow users to register for an Account using their preferred Social Media account.
 2. Newsletter subscriber list Admin page.
+Required to allow an admin to edit or delete email addresses from the Newsletter subscriber list.

 #### [Back To Top ^ ](#top-of-page) ####

 <hr>

 #### <br> ####
-## 5. <a name="technologies-used">Technologies Used</a> ##
+## 4. <a name="technologies-used">Technologies Used</a> ##
 #### <br> ####
 <hr>

 <img src="readme-assets/cpc-technologies-used-logos.png" width="630">

-I used the following technologies, services, and devices to develop, style, deploy, and test the CPC website;
+I used the following technologies, services, and devices to develop, style, deploy, and test the LawnGenie website;
 <br>
 * HTML5 - The site pages were developed using HTML5 markup language.
 * CSS3 - The site was styled and in some cases made responsive using CSS3.
-* Python - CRUD functionaiity with a MongoDB Atlas database was done using Python functions.
+* Python3 - All views, models, and CRUD functionaiity with the database was done using Python functions and classes.
-* Flask - I used the Flask framework along with the Jinja template engine and the Werkzeug toolkit to develop the CPC web app.
+* Django - I used the Django framework, libraries, and templating language to develop the LawnGenie web app.
-* JavaScript & jQuery - I used JavaScript and jQuery for functioonality around Bootstrap validation, the EMailJS email service, and the Bootstrap Data Tables table sorting functionality.
+* JavaScript & jQuery - I used JavaScript and jQuery to include functioonality for; 'Back to Top' buttons, Updating product quantities, Stripe payment processing, Stripe div/card validation, and for changing the Country field requirement on the Stripe payment form.
-* Bootstrap - I used the Bootstrap framework for many of the HTML elements, including the Navbars, container Cards, the Carousels, the Forms, and the Tables.
+* Bootstrap - I used the Bootstrap framework for many of the HTML elements, including the Navbars, container Cards, and the Tables.
-* Bootstrap Table - I used the Bootstrap Table library for Table sorting and numbering.
-* EmailJS - I used the EmailJS email service to send Contact Us Form data by email to the CPC organisers and the user.
 * GitHub - I set up a free repository on GitHub.com to maintain a master of all website files, content, and resources.
 * GitPod - I used the free GitPod.io Integrated Development Environment to write and develop the code for the website.
-* MongoDB Atlas - All data is stored in a MongoDB Atlas database.
-The Pythons functions used to create site operations/functionality interact with the Collections in the MongoDB Atlas database.
-The functions complete one of four database CRUD operations; Create documents in a Collection, Read documents in a Collection, Update documents in a Collection, or Delete documents in a Collection.
+* PostgreSQL Database - All data is stored in a PostgreSQL database.
+The Pythons functions used to create site operations/functionality interact with this database.
-* Heroku - I used the Heroku cloud-based and container-based platform-as-a-service to host and deploy the CPC web app.
+* Heroku - I used the Heroku cloud-based and container-based platform-as-a-service to host and deploy the LawnGenie web app.
 * Balsamiq - I used the Balsamiq application to create the website sitemap, and to create the page wireframes for PC & Tablet/Mobile views.
 * W3C validators - I used the W3C HTML5 and CSS3 code validators to validate my HTML and CSS.
 * JSHint - I used jshint.com to validate my JavaScript code.